SemTheLegend/DiceGame-Project/README.md

-# THE PIG GAME
+# THE DICE GAME

-The Pig Gsme is a game that runs on the browser.
+The Dice Game is a game that runs on the browser.
 It consists of two players and each player is given an opportunity to roll a dice.
 This project is meant to solidify the skills and understanding of DOM manipulation on CSS classes.
 Theres alot of UI changes that happen based on how the plays the game.

 ## How To Play